SimonJThompson/nowPlaying/README.md

     $np	=	new nowPlaying("lastFMUsername","lastFMAPIKey");  // Create the object and instantiate the class
     $np->nowPlaying();                                      // Fetch and display the currently playing track.

+You can find your Last.FM API key at http://www.last.fm/api/accounts

 Formatting The Response
 =======